nfdi4plants/nfdi4plants.knowledgebase/src/docs/implementation/DataPLAN.md

 <figure><img src="../img/dataplan_user_defined.png" alt="User-defined template can also be directly used" style="width:100%"><figcaption style="margin: auto;">Figure 4: All the templates prepared and provided by the DataPLAN are Customizable.
 The templates can be reused to create user-defined templates.</figcaption></figure>

 ## Offline usable and absolute secure
 DataPLAN can be used offline conveniently.
 Unlike other DMP tools, which is complicated to run in offline situations, the DataPLAN can be saved as html file (by "ctrl + s" as showed in Fig. 5) and then be further used.
-The user can also disconnect the internet after fully loaded the DataPLAN website.
+The user can also disconnect the internet after fully load the DataPLAN website.
 The server-less design of DataPLAN make it absolute secure, because it prevent the loss and exposure of data during either internet data transfer or online storage.

 <figure><img src="../img/dataplan_save.png" alt=" press Ctrl + S to save the file in html and then use it later on" style="width:100%"><figcaption style="margin: auto;">Figure 5: press Ctrl + S to save the file in html and then use it later on.</figcaption></figure>

 ## No registration and free to share
-No registration is needed to use all the functions of DataPLAN.
+Any user with or without registration can use all the feeature of DataPLAN.
 The user input is saved automatically in the local storage.
-To share the answers or synchronize between different computers, the answers can be first exported and then imported in the DataPLAN tools.
+To share the answers or synchronize between different computers, the answers can first be exported and then imported in the DataPLAN tools.

-Just try the [DataPLAN][hp-DataPLAN] and share your feedback or feature request, the developers of DataPLAN will be happy to know your need and further improve the DataPLAN tool.
+Just try the [DataPLAN][hp-DataPLAN] and share your feedback or feature request with us, the developers of DataPLAN will be happy to know your need and further improve the DataPLAN tool.

 <!-- Links to DataPLANT knowledge base (kb-) -->